pgjdbc/pgjdbc/docs/content/documentation/datasource.md

 The pooling data-source implementation provided here is not the most feature-rich in the world.
 Among other things, connections are never closed until the pool itself is closed; there is no way to shrink the pool.
 As well, connections requested for users other than the default configured user are not pooled.
 Its error handling sometimes cannot remove a broken connection from the pool.
-In general it is not recommended to use the PostgreSQL™ provided connection pool.
+In general it is not recommended to use the PostgreSQL® provided connection pool.
 Check your application server or check out the excellent [jakarta commons DBCP](http://jakarta.apache.org/commons/dbcp/) project.

 ##### Table 11.2. `DataSource` Implementations